Sunday, December 10, 2023

 DISCLAIMER: This article is protected by copyright and may only be reproduced in its entirety for personal or educational purposes.
 Any editing, alteration, or modification is strictly prohibited without the author's permission.
 The content of this article addresses general legal issues and is not intended to provide specific legal advice for any individual situation.
 It is recommended to seek professional legal counsel before relying on any information contained herein.

 (c) 1999 - 2025.
 Lloyd J. Jassin.
+An earlier version of this article was first published in Creative Screenwriting Magazine.

 Tuesday, November 21, 2023